JacobSmxth/washingtonarchives/README.md

 This is an academic project for HIST 2111 that explores George Washington's complex legacy as a founding father, military leader, and first president.
 I did way too much research because if I was making a website, I wanted it to be portfolio worthy.

-Built with modern web technologies (React 19, Next.js 14, and Tailwind CSS) to create a museum-quality experience that brings history to life through interactive storytelling.
+Built with modern web technologies to create a museum-quality experience that brings history to life through interactive storytelling.

 ## 🎯 Project Features